-- "Before SPARC, I felt I had aged out of life when I turned 22." -Justin Dolan, a SPARC participant - "SPARC is an outside...the box day program that meets an individual with physical disabilities wherever they are on any given day....
+"SPARC is an outside...the box day program that meets an individual with physical disabilities wherever they are on any given day....
 I belong because I can share my ideas and my opinion matters....
-I look forward to learning and doing new things with friends." -Katherine Montgomery, a SPARC participant, and member of SPARC's Board of Directors would have had the opportunity to make friends, participate in beneficial activities and create a satisfying life for himself....
+I look forward to learning and doing new things with friends."

+-Katherine Montgomery, a SPARC participant, and member of SPARC's Board of Directors

+"Without SPARC, Adam never would have had the opportunity to make friends, participate in beneficial activities and create a satisfying life for himself....
 [My husband and I] made a vow to one another that we would provide Adam with anything and everything possible for him to live as typical a life as possible.
-And SPARC has allowed that to happen." -Merle Toobin, mother of SPARC participant Adam Toobin.
+And SPARC has allowed that to happen."

+-Merle Toobin, mother of SPARC participant Adam Toobin.